LogoFX/cli-dotnet/README.md

 ## Install templates pack

 ```
-call ./devops/install-templates-pack.cmd
+./devops/install-templates-pack.cmd
 ```

 This command will install all `LogoFX` templates

-## Create project from the installed template
+## Create solution from the installed template

 ```
 dotnet new logofx-wpf
 ```

 The solution will be created in current folder with name of this folder.
-For set custom solution name use `-n` switch.
+Use `-n` option to set custom solution name

 ```
 dotnet new logofx-wpf -n <new-solution-name>